Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: A Real Data Example

 In our analysis, the response variable $Y$ is a binary outcome indicating if the number of days that headaches occur has decreased 8 weeks after patients were treated. $Z$ is another indicator: $Z=1$ means the subject is assigned in the experimental group; $Z=0$ means in the control group.
-The covariates $x_1$ to $x_3$ are gender (0 for male, 1 for female), height and body weight, $x_4$ to $x_{12}$ are overall scores for TCM symptoms Huozheng, Fengzheng, Xueyu, Tanshi, Qixu, Yuzheng, Xuexu, Yinxu, Yangxu at week 0, respectively.
+The covariates $x_1$ to $x_3$ are gender (0 for male, 1 for female), height and body weight, $x_4$ to $x_{12}$ are overall scores of Traditional Chinese Medicine Syndromes (Huozheng, Fengzheng, Xueyu, Tanshi, Qixu, Yuzheng, Xuexu, Yinxu, and Yangxu) for migraine.
+Those scores, with a range of 0 to 20, are commonly used to describe the severity of migraine symptoms in Traditional Chinese Medicine.
+The higher of the score means that the syndrome is more severe.
 All covariates are centered and standardized as input.
 We have 204 observations where 99 are in the experimental group and 105 are in the control group.
 The purpose of this exercise is to model the odds ratio as a function of those covariates.
 The number of covariates $p=12$ might be regarded as small, so we estimate the CSTE curve using the algorithm in Section \ref{sparse-logit} with and without model selection.
 We use SCAD as our penalty function and the optimal tuning parameter is selected via the modified BIC criterion.
-The corresponding confidence bands for the CSTE curve are calculated.
+The corresponding SCBs for the CSTE curve are calculated.
 The results are not intended as definitive analyses of these data.

 Table \ref{coef} summarizes the point estimates of $\beta_1$ and the corresponding standard errors.
-Figure \ref{real} shows two estimated CSTE curve and their confidence bands: (a) using all 12 variables; (b) using all variables except $x_7$ and $x_8$ (not selected).
+Figure \ref{real} shows two estimated CSTE curve and their SCBs: (a) using all 12 variables; (b) using all variables except $x_7$ and $x_8$ (not selected).
 To aid in interpretation for each covariate, we depict each covariate versus $g_1$ where other covariates are projected onto their mean values in Figure \ref{real2}.
 As we can see, Huozheng has a monotonic dependence on the CSTE, but the corresponding relationships for other overall scores are highly nonlinear; most of them have a quadratic appearance.
 On the basis of these Figures, we can conclude that the odds ratio does depend on the linear combination of the covariates in a nonlinear manner.